Planiliza carinata: Distribution

 Planiliza carinata occurs in the western Indian Ocean, centred on the Red Sea.
 It has colonised the Mediterranean through the Suez Canal, where it is still common in the canal and its associated salt lakes, by Lessepsian migration, the first record was in the 1920s off Port Said, Egypt and has now extended as far north as south-eastern Turkey and west along the North African coast as far as Libya It has also been recorded in the freshwater Sea of Galilee in Israel where it was probably introduced among fry collected in a nearby estuary to stock the lake.

 Biology

 Planiliza carinata is a pelagic and euryhaline species, which is also tolerant of wide temperature variations, occurring mainly in marine coastal waters migrating inshore to lagoons and estuaries where there is abundant macrophyte vegetation in the spring, moving out to deeper coastal waters in the winter.
 The juveniles are associated with drifting seaweed.
 A study in the Great Bitter Lake found that the lifespan of L. carinata is normally three years but that the most rapid growth occurs in the first year of life.
-Males reach their first sexual maturity at 12.5 cm in total length while the females attain sexual maturity at 13.4 cm.
+Males reach sexual maturity at 12.5 cm in total length while the females attain sexual maturity at 13.4 cm.
 A female may lay 24500 to 115258 eggs and the spawning season of L. carinata in Suez Bay may extend from November to March.
 The eggs are pelagic and non-adhesive.
 It feeds mainly on benthic algae and small molluscs.